 In light of those two considerations, Mr. Herring concluded that courts would most likely find that discrimination against gay, lesbian, or transgender individuals is prohibited by the VHRA insofar as it is based on sex-stereotyping or on treating those individuals less favorably because of their sex.

 Given the growing consensus among federal courts that “because of sex,” in many circumstances, covers sexual orientation and gender identity and expression, Mr. Herring continued, courts may soon conclude that gender-identity and sexual-orientation discrimination are per se sex discrimination.
-This has not yet happened.

 Yes: Alexandria and Arlington County prohibit employment discrimination based on sexual orientation.
 (Alexandria, Va., Code of Ordinances tit.
 12, ch.
 4, § 12-4-5; Arlington, Va., County Code ch.
 31, § 31-3(B).)